Basel regulators make U-turn on banks' use of credit rating agencies

 Meanwhile banks complain privately that regulators are piling on changes to the Basel III industry reforms that have resulted from the financial crisis and that there is a Basel IV in the making which leaves them unsure of the business model they should operate.

-Ingves said Basel’s policy response to the financial crisis, when taxpayers had to rescue undercapitalized banks, was largely complete and the overall architecture clear.
+Ingves said Basel’s policy response to the financial crisis, when taxpayers had to rescue undercapitalised banks, was largely complete and the overall architecture clear.

 But he also said the committee would publish the outcome of its strategic review of its capital framework rules around the end of the year which could call for further reforms.